mattriley/agile-avatars/README.md

 - __No alternative that more closely matches the need exists__\
 This library was built with the specific constraints of Agile Avatars in mind.

 ### vanilla-picker

 > A simple, easy to use vanilla JS color picker with alpha selection.\
 https://vanilla-picker.js.org

+Changing the color of roles.

+- __Low impact of material change__\
+The cost of identifying and integrating an alternative color picker is estimated to be low.

 ## Development dependencies

 ### c8

 > output coverage reports using Node.js' built in coverage\
 https://github.com/bcoe/c8#readme